MPSLab-ASU/ccf/README.md

     which can be visualized using the dot tool.
 In DDG, the circles show the operations to be performed and the arcs show the data dependencies.

-    It is important to note that to communicate the necessary variables or the live data, our CCF compiler inserts instructions to manage the data automatically through global variables.
+    To communicate the necessary variables or the live data, our CCF compiler inserts instructions to manage the data automatically through global variables.
     This compilation strategy avoids inserting mem copies, rather by adopting a shared memory model.
     It is because we visualize CGRA accelerator as tightly coupled with the core,